 Parent’s Duty To Tend To Emotional Health

 You have a responsibility to care for your children’s emotional well-being.
 Their emotions matter.
-Kids who feel good, act good.
+Added benefit, kids who feel good, act good.
+Treating your children with gentleness helps them stay responsive to instruction and correction.

 “Fathers, don’t provoke your children, so that they won’t be discouraged” Colossians 3:21, WEB.